PaulSquires/TradeTracker/README.md

 ### Configuration
 The configuration file (IB-Tracker-config.txt) is an extremely simple text file.
 Each line is composed of two items (key and values) separated by one or more pipe ("|") characters.

+**NOTE: Until the documentation is completed, you will find functionality available via right-click popup menus.
+Simply try right clicking on the trade's ticker line or any one (or more) selected legs of a trade.
+Doing so should popup a menu with related actions (such as rolling legs, expiring or closing legs, taking assignments, etc).**

 ### Trades, Transaction, and Legs
 Documentation work in progress...